RobinsonZ/robinsonz.github.io/about.md

 title: About Me
 permalink: /about/
 ---
 Hi, I'm Zack!
 I'm a student, programmer, maker, and occasional writer.
 Currently, I'm studying as a candidate for a BA in Computer Science and English Literature at Swarthmore College.
-I'm also a member of the [Swarthmore College Computer Society](https://www.sccs.swarthmore.edu/), and I used to run the software department on [FRC Team 1540, The Flaming Chickens](https://team1540.org).
+I'm also the vice president of the [Swarthmore College Computer Society](https://www.sccs.swarthmore.edu/), and I used to run the software department on [FRC Team 1540, The Flaming Chickens](https://team1540.org).
 You can look at some of my work [here]({% link projects.md %}).
 My email address is `z [at] robinsonz [dot] me`.

 ### Skills